mzmine/mzmine_documentation/docs/module_docs/filter_raw_data/filter-scan-by-scan.md

 ## **Description**

-This module contains various filters that can be applied to the raw data scan by scan.
+This module can be used to preprocess data in each scan using various filters.

 The preview shows the superposed spectra of the scan before and after the Savitzky-Golay filter is applied.